I moved to get away from the cold

 I have not had minus 20 since I left Canada.
 Yeah.
 It is not as cold in Canada as it was in the 1960's.
 But it is still old.
 It is also very expensive to fly away from Canada for a winter escape.
 However the free medical is nice when it's available.
 Barry's Response

-I'm sure you can imagine which two affect Winnipeg the most...latitude and the continental climate.
-Here is a hardiness zone map for the US. http://upload.wikimedia.org/wikipedia/commons/5/58/2012_USDA_Plant_Hardiness_Zone_Map_%28USA%29.jpg
+I'm sure you can guess which two affect Winnipeg the most...latitude and continental climate.
+Here is a hardiness zone map for the US. https://upload.wikimedia.org/wikipedia/commons/5/58/2012_USDA_Plant_Hardiness_Zone_Map_%28USA%29.jpg

 Higher numbers, 10 and above, point towards more tropical locations.